Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>13.
 Elf</b></summary>
+You're immortal to age, and can't be magically aged.
 Whenever you're dirtied, humiliated, or otherwise shown in a less-than-ideal light, you take a Wound.
 These Wounds don't heal until you've taken care of where it comes from (cleaning up, regaining your pride, etc).

 All attributes +2.
 </details>